Esri/mapbook-ios/docs/index.md

 ### Authentication

 Offline Mapbook leverages the ArcGIS [authentication](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/) model to provide access to resources via the the [named user](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/mobile-and-native-user-logins/) login pattern.
-When accessing **Portal**, the app prompts the user for their credentials used to obtain a token.
+When accessing a **Portal**, the app prompts the user for their credentials used to obtain a token.
 The ArcGIS Runtime SDKs provide a simple to use API for dealing with ArcGIS logins.

 The process of accessing token secured services with a challenge handler is illustrated in the following diagram.